LinqLover/symbolic-execution-survey/report/report.md

 Complete symbolic execution of a software system can take hours up to months [@avgerinos2014enhancing], but in many cases, programmers are only interested in the results of analyzing certain subsets or behaviors of the system.
 *Selective symbolic execution* includes several methods for selecting parts of the system for analysis [@chipounov2011s2e].
 In its general form, programmers can specify a whitelist or blacklist of units (e.g., modules, classes, or methods) to be analyzed.
-All unselected parts are treated as blackboxes: outside of the selected parts, the program can be executed concretely without generating new execution paths.
+All unselected parts are treated as blackboxes: outside of the selected parts, the program is executed concretely without generating new execution paths.
 However, this approach reduces the completeness of the analysis; for example, not all possible return values or side effects of a call to a skipped function will be covered.
 *Chopped symbolic execution* can partially restore the lost completeness by statically analyzing the behavior of skipped functions\ [@trabish2018chopped].

 Selective symbolic execution is well combinable with compositional symbolic execution where individual units can be analyzed in isolation (see \cref{static-symbolic-execution}).

 *Shadow symbolic execution* is another form of selective symbolic execution that selects parts for symbolic execution based on the changes to a software system since the previous run of the symbolic execution engine.
-In the context of continuous integration where tests and analysis are run on each new revision, this can significantly reduce the execution time or improve the coverage within a given time limit, respectively [@kuchta2018shadow]
+In the context of continuous integration where tests and analysis are run on each new revision, this can significantly reduce the execution time or improve the coverage within a given time limit [@kuchta2018shadow].

 With *preconditioned symbolic execution*, programmers can manually specify constraints on inputs or program behavior [@avgerinos2014automatic; @baldoni2018survey, sec.
 5.5].
 For example, they can limit the size of certain buffers to 100 bytes, disallow non-ASCII characters, or provide regular grammars for generated inputs.

 Instead of binary filters, programmers can also specify a priority list of different program parts.
-In *directed symbolic execution* or *shortest-distance symbolic execution*, the selected program parts are analyzed first, followed by adjacent program parts based on their distance from the selected with respect to the static CFG of the system [@ma2011directed].
+In *directed symbolic execution* or *shortest-distance symbolic execution*, the selected program parts are analyzed first, followed by adjacent program parts based on their distance from the selected parts regarding the static CFG of the system [@ma2011directed].
 Similarly, *lazy expansion* explores the call graph of a test method top-down by initially treating all function calls as blackboxes and descending into them later\ [@majumdar2007latest].

 ## Path Management

-A major challenge in symbolic execution is path explosion where the number of execution paths can grow exponentially with the number of conditional branches or even infinitely.
+A major challenge in symbolic execution is path explosion since the number of execution paths can grow exponentially with the number of conditional branches or even infinitely.
 Practical symbolic execution engines typically combine multiple strategies to deal with the large size of the execution tree.

 ### Path Selection

-*Path selection* (also *branch prioritization* or *search strategies*) refers to the idea of maximizing the number of *relevant* execution paths within a given time limit [@liu2017survey; @baldoni2018survey, sec.
+*Path selection* (also *branch prioritization* or *search strategies*) refers to maximizing the number of *relevant* execution paths within a given time limit [@liu2017survey; @baldoni2018survey, sec.
 2.2].
 A criterion is defined for ordering execution paths, and the offline executor selects the next path based on that criterion.

 Naive path selection strategies include *depth-first search* (DFS) and *breadth-first search* (BFS) of the execution tree [@liu2017survey; @sabbaghi2020systematic].
-DFS is a prime example of search strategies that are not loop-safe: if the executor encounters an infinite subtree (e.g., a loop or recursive call with a symbolic break condition), the search will never complete, and the remaining tree will not be explored further.
+DFS is a prime example of search strategies that are not loop-safe: if the executor encounters an infinite subtree (e.g., a loop or recursive call with a symbolic break condition), the search will never complete, and the executor will never continue with the exploration the remaining tree.
 BFS, on the other hand, involves a maximum memory overhead for preserving incompletely explored parts of the execution tree and is unlikely to explore relevant deeply nested subtrees early [@liu2017survey].
 *Random search* combines the strengths of DFS and BFS by randomly selecting execution paths but is still not loop-safe [@liu2017survey].

 Other strategies assign scores or weights to different execution paths.
-*Generational search* maximizes code coverage by calculating the score of each new path from the relative coverage increase of the previous (generating) path [@godefroid2008automated; @sabbaghi2020systematic, p.
+*Generational search* maximizes code coverage by calculating the score of each new path from the relative coverage increase of the previous (original) path [@godefroid2008automated; @sabbaghi2020systematic, p.
 24f.].
 Execution paths can also be prioritized based on the mutation coverage of the generated tests or the coverage of the static CFG [@sabbaghi2020systematic, p.
 18ff.].
 Some strategies use heuristics to predict the number of defects in subtrees based on certain instruction types or the historical density of defects in a unit (assuming not a normal distribution of the defect density across units but peaks in units written by particular authors on particular days) [@cha2012unleashing; @avgerinos2014automatic; @sabbaghi2020systematic, p.
 26].
 Other heuristics attempt to detect repetitive loop iterations or recursive calls or use *fitness functions* for symbolic variables to prioritize solutions for them that trigger certain branches [@cadar2013symbolic, p.
 9; @sabbaghi2020systematic, p.
 27].